 Scantech has the largest and most diverse installed base of on-line analysers compared to any other supplier, with more than 1,400 systems installed in over 80 countries worldwide and in excess of 230 installations in Australia.

 Scantech has received a number of awards over the years including the following:

-- Dr Jim Howarth along with other scientists won the prestigious Australia Prize in 1992.
+- The late Dr Jim Howarth along with other scientists won the prestigious Australia Prize in 1992.
 This award formally recognised the excellence of the COALSCAN range of analysers.
-The Prime Minister presented the award for scientific achievement to Dr Jim Howarth and colleagues for developing and commercialising instruments for the on-line analysis of minerals and coal.
+The Prime Minister presented the award for scientific achievement to the late Dr Jim Howarth and colleagues for developing and commercialising instruments for the on-line analysis of minerals and coal.

 - The Research and Development Magazine IR 100 Award for the On-Line Ash Measurement System.

 - The Sir Ian McLennan Achievement for Industry Award won jointly with another research organisation to recognise the commercial development of the COALSCAN 4500.

 - The Electronics Association of South Australian Gold Cup for excellence in commercialisation and engineering of the COALSCAN 9500 On-Line Elemental Analyser.

 - The Powerhouse Museum in Sydney has recognised Scantech’s COALSCAN as one of the most significant Australian innovations of the 20th century.